rokasauras/light_practice/README.md

   <ul>
     <li>Allows the user to define click coordinates.</li>
-    <li>Analyzes the screen for black pixels at those coordinates.</li>
+    <li>Analyses the screen for black pixels at those coordinates.</li>
   </ul>

   <hr>